Cyral/Bakeoof/README.md

 # Bakeoof

-Created for the UCF CS 8 Hour Baking Themed Hackathon
+Created for the UCF CS 8 Hour Baking Themed Hackathon.

-Bakeoof generates a absurd random Cake, Cookie, or Muffin themed recipe with directions specific to each
+Bakeoof generates a absurd random cake, cookie, or muffin themed recipe with directions specific to each.

+Built with Go and Angular.

 ## Rules

-1.)
-Your application must be baking related
+1. Your application must be baking related

-2.)
-You must incoporate Go into your project
+2. You must incoporate Go into your project

-3.)
-8 Hour time limit
+3. 8 hour time limit